 Last year, U.S. fatalities from traffic accidents rose 7.2% to 35,092, marking the largest increase in 50 years.
 According to the National Highway Traffic Safety Administration, distracted driving played a role in 10% of those deaths.
 It was also revealed that fatalities from distracted driving crashes increased 8.8% to 3,477.
 Motorists are engaging in distracted behavior more than HALF of their time spent driving.
 It is estimated that at any given time of day across the country, approximately 660,00 drivers are using cell phones or manipulating electronic devices while driving.
 Unfortunately, that figure only continues to increase.

-Auto insurer Everquote recently released a survey of 2,300 drivers.
+Auto-insurer Everquote recently released a survey of 2,300 drivers.
 In it, practically all of the respondents (96%, to be exact) said he or she is a safe driver.
 However, 56% later admitted to using a phone while driving.
 Even more revealing, 96% of those that use Everquote’s Everdrive app used their phones at least once in the past 30 days.
 Drivers averaged about one call per trip.

 Furthermore, the NHTSA found that deaths involving speeding rose 3% in the past year.
 Yet, 42% of surveyed drivers didn’t consider 10 miles per hour over the limit to be speeding.
 An additional 10% did not consider 20 miles per hour over the limit to be speeding.
-Even so, national data demonstrates that even a 10 mile per hour speed increase can increase the risk of a crash by nearly 10%.
+Even so, national data demonstrate that even a 10 mile per hour speed increase can increase the risk of a crash by nearly 10%.

-Clearly, there is a disconnect between the information drivers are being given in their drivers ed classes or defensive driving course, and the actions they are choosing to take while behind the wheel.
-Whether it is apathy on the part of the driver in learning the information, or poor educational practices, improvements must be made before more lives are lost.
+Clearly, there is a disconnect between the information drivers are being given in their driver’s ed classes or defensive driving course and the actions they are choosing to take while behind the wheel.
+Whether it is apathy on the part of the driver in learning the information or poor educational practices, improvements must be made before more lives are lost.

 Texting and driving while on the road should be a no-brainer case as a first offense across the nation.
 Safety should trump politics, and the reality is that when a driver chooses to distract themselves by texting, it is not only their life that they are putting in danger – it is the lives of every single driver around them on the road that day.
 In 2013, only 55 percent of American adults owned a smartphone.
 Now, the number is as high as 70 percent.

 At the very least, texting and driving should be a primary offense for juveniles, as has been proposed as a bill within the Florida legislature.
-Hopefully, catching infractions early enough into a young driver’s career should serve as a deterrent to continue to do-so in the future, and should hopefully prevent bad habits from developing.
+Hopefully, catching infractions early enough into a young driver’s career should serve as a deterrent to continue to do so in the future and should hopefully prevent bad habits from developing.